apioo/typeschema-generator/README.md

 ## Usage

 To get started you can simply use the `docker-compose up` command to start the generator.
-Then generator reads the `typeschema.json` file from the `output/` folder and writes the generated code into the output folder.
+The generator reads the `typeschema.json` file from the `output/` folder and writes the generated code into the output folder.
 Which language is used depends on the `FORMAT` environment variable.